 Chief Executive Officer

-Mr. Minarich is responsible for leading the company’s continued commitment to rare and ultra-rare disease therapies through registration, commercialization and life-cycle management of its proprietary research and development pipeline.
+Mr. Minarich is the Chief Executive Officer of Leadiant Biosciences, Inc. and is responsible for leading the company’s continued commitment to rare and ultra-rare disease therapies through registration, commercialization and life-cycle management of its proprietary research and development pipeline.

 Gianfranco Fornasini, Ph.D.